-Currently, individuals who only receive employment contract income are generally no longer required to obtain a tax identification number (NIP) from the Polish tax office and can use their PESEL number (personal identification number) as their identification number for tax purposes.
-A NIP number is required in certain other circumstances, e.g. self-employed individuals.
+Individuals who only receive employment contract income are not required to hold a tax identification number (NIP), and they use their PESEL number (personal identification number) as their identification number for tax purposes.
+A NIP number is required only in certain other circumstances, e.g. in the case of selfemployed individuals.

-As of 1 June 2021, new provisions modifying the existing framework for granting tax identification numbers to foreigners performing work in Poland came into force.
-Natural persons, regardless of whether they are covered by the registration obligation or not, are required to obtain a PESEL number for tax purposes.
+Foreigners who are natural persons, regardless of whether they are covered by the registration obligation, are required to obtain a PESEL number for tax purposes.

-Importantly, according to announcements by the Ministry of Finance, it will be unacceptable for remitters to submit statements (e.g. PIT-11) lacking taxpayer identification numbers or containing erroneous numbers (e.g. strings of digits like ones and nines).
-Furthermore, failure to include the tax identification number may prevent submission of the statements via the electronic system, which is currently the only acceptable mode of submitting PIT-11 and IFT-1R forms.
+Importantly, it is unacceptable for remitters to submit statements (e.g. PIT-11) lacking taxpayer identification numbers or containing erroneous numbers (e.g. strings of digits like ones and nines).
+Furthermore, failure to include the tax identification number may prevent submission of statements via the electronic system, which is currently the only acceptable mode of submitting PIT-11 and IFT-1R forms.

-Additionally, lack of a tax identification number will make it impossible for the taxpayer to generate an individual account number for a tax micro-account, via which tax liabilities are to be settled, and will disrupt the taxpayer's access to the "Twój e-PIT" service used for making individual submissions of annual returns.
+Additionally, lack of a tax identification number makes it impossible for the taxpayer to generate an individual account number for a tax micro-account, via which tax liabilities are settled, and disrupts the taxpayer's access to the "Your e-PIT" service used for making individual submissions of annual returns.